 Also, take a moment to decide on the budget level you want to spend (basic, custom or high end) and identify an ideal spending amount.
 My online pricing information should give you a good feel for your options and the costs involved.
 Knowing your budget helps when we start talking about design options and tradeoffs and allows me to make sure the design always stays within your budget.

 Then give me a call.
 You can leave a message with your evening phone number anytime but the best times to reach me are between 7 - 9 pm -- which is when I return all my calls.
-(During the busy building season, it may take me several days to return all the calls I get -- so please be patient.)

 During that initial call, I like to learn about your project size, style preferences, budget and timeline to make sure I am the right builder for you.
 If not, then I am happy to refer you to my related links to other builders so you can find someone who is better suited to do the work.